 Hyren peered over her shoulder.
 The fire mote’s flames wafted toward the left lantern window.

 He folded his arms over his chest and nodded.
-“That was pretty clever, I have to admit,” he said.
+“Good thinking.”

 “I’m hungry,” Blynn said, plopping onto the floor.
 “Can we stop for lunch?”